 - On-time payment history: VA guidelines require homeowners to have made six consecutive on-time payments on their current VA loans before applying for a VA cash-out refinance

 - Primary residence: VA loans may only be used for a primary residence (the home you live in most of the year)

 - Meet the loan criteria: VA lenders will check your credit score, debt-to-income ratio (DTI), and income stability to make sure you can afford the payments on the new loan.
 Many lenders look for a credit scores of 580, though some may hold more stringent requirements for 100% cash-out loans.

-These first three qualifications on this list are straightforward enough: Either you’re a qualifying veteran with home equity who lives in the home, or you aren’t.
+These first four qualifications on this list are straightforward enough: Either you’re a qualifying veteran with home equity who lives in the home, or you aren’t.

-But there’s more nuance with the fourth requirement because mortgage underwriting is complex, and rules can vary among different lenders who offer VA loans.
+But there’s more nuance with the fifth requirement because mortgage underwriting is complex, and rules can vary among different lenders who offer VA loans.

 “Unlike an IRRRL (Interest Rate Reduction Refinance Loan), a VA cash-out refinance will take credit, residual [income] and debt-to-income ratios, and employment history or steadiness of income into account,” said Todd Loughry, a loan officer with Fairway Independent Mortgage Corporation (Fairway owns Home.com).

 The VA itself doesn’t set a minimum credit score or debt-to-income ratio (DTI) for cash-out borrowers, but VA lenders do.
 That’s why it’s important to talk with several lenders if you are initially turned down, or choose a lender that will help you get your finances where they need to be in order to get approved.

 Related reading: VA Home Loan Requirements: Who Qualifies for this 100% Loan?